-L to R: S. Burriss, K. Blake, A. Littlejohn, L. Gray, J. Grant and A. Terry
+L. to R.: H Fugett, K. Blake, D. Thompson, B. Stewart, J. Grant, S. Lyle and A. Terry

-In 2015 the Center provided Emergency Shelter Care services to 108 youth from Bartholomew County and eight other counties in Indiana.
-There were 21 youth denied admission to Shelter in 2015 due to presenting with either sexual maladaptive behavior, being actively suicidal or displaying severe aggression.
-The following graphs and charts are representative of the Center's referrals to Emergency Shelter Care in 2015.
-In 2015, there were a wide variety of reasons a youth may have been referred to Shelter.
-The majority of youth that were placed in shelter and present with a criminal charge have already spent some time in a secure setting; and they may be waiting in home services to be initiated or awaiting placement at a residential facility.
+In 2016 the Center provided Emergency Shelter Care services to 116 youth from Bartholomew County and ten other counties in Indiana.
+There were 75 youth denied admission to Shelter in 2016 due to presenting with either sexual maladaptive behavior, being actively suicidal or displaying severe aggression.
+The following graphs and charts are representative of the Center's referrals to Emergency Shelter Care in 2016.
+In 2016, there were a wide variety of reasons a youth may have been referred to Shelter.
+The majority of youth that were placed in shelter and present with a criminal charge have already spent some time in a secure setting; and they may be waiting inhome services to be initiated or awaiting placement at a residential facility.

-The following chart represents the reasons and offenses that youth were referred to Shelter in 2015:
+The following chart represents the reasons and offenses that youth were referred to Shelter for in 2016:

 Reason for Referral Number of Referrals

-Battery 8
+Battery 6

-CHINS 25
+CHINS 36

 Criminal Mischief 2

+Disorderly Conduct 1

+Escape 1

+False Informing 2

-Illegal Consumption 2
+Illegal Consumption 1

 Incorrigibility 8

+Intimidation 2

-Intimidation 1
+OMVUI 1

-Possession of Marijuana 6
+Possession of Marijuana 2

-Resisting Law Enforcement 1
+Possession of Methamphetamine 1

 Runaway 28

-Safe Place 1

-Theft 8
+Theft 11

-Truancy 18
+Truancy 13

+Visiting a Common Nuisance 1

-The Indiana Department of Child Services, the Court, and Local Law Enforcement all referred youth to Emergency Shelter Care in 2015.
+The Indiana Department of Child Services, the Court, and Local Law Enforcement all referred youth to Emergency Shelter Care in 2016.
 The breakdown of each agency is as follows: